sanskrit/raw_etexts_english/blogs/manasataramgini/2017-08-03_median-and-pedal-triangles-and-derived-fractals-an-introductory-account.md

 +++
-title = "Median and pedal triangles and derived fractals: an introductoryxa0account"
+title = "Median and pedal triangles and derived fractals: an introductory account"

 +++
 It is rather easily seen that joining the midpoints of the sides of a